larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 - Automated rate limiting mechanisms;
 - Review and approval of submissions/messages;
 - A private or public admonishment;
-- Temporary or permanent bans in one or more forums.
+- Temporary or permanent bans in one or more fora.

 We stress that these are only examples, and not in any way prescriptive.
 Administrators and moderators are free to decide on